 - Determine your emotional limits and stick to them.

 There is some discrepancy in the church body about this point.
 Some believe that you should pour yourself out without discriminating.
-Jesus watched his limits.
+Jesus kept boundaries.
 When the crowd got to be too much, he went away.
 If you have a family that you can’t serve or children that you cannot parent because you feel like you are drowning all the time, it’s time to take stock of your emotional limits.
 What stresses you out the most and how can you work through it or hand it off (if possible)?
-When of my children was having some serious issues and I was doing everything I could every day.
+When one of my children was having some serious issues and I was doing everything I could every day.
 It was wearing on my physical and emotional well being.
 I was exhausted.
 My daughter took over doing some of the grocery shopping for me for a season.
 It was a blessing.
 It wasn’t forever, I wasn’t dropping my title of manager of the home, I was delegating.
 Delegate.
 It’s okay.
 Maybe (if your kids take a nap) you can sit down and read while they nap or watch one of your favorite HGTV shows.
-You don’t have to be ‘on’ all the time.
+You don’t have to be “on” all the time.